Carter, Leonard, House

 After the Civil War, Wayne County underwent a significant transformation.
 The timber industry became a major economic driver, with sawmills and lumber companies flourishing.
 The establishment of the Atlantic Coast Line Railroad in 1890 further contributed to the area's economic growth.
 Today, Wayne County continues to thrive, with a diverse economy encompassing agriculture, manufacturing, and tourism, while also preserving its historical significance through various landmarks and historical sites.

-This timeline provides a concise overview of the key events in the history of Wayne County, Georgia.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Wayne County, Georgia.

 • 1740: Wayne County was originally inhabited by Native American tribes.